My Sweeten Story: A Cozy Loft in a Converted School Building

 No matter how simple you aim to keep it, in any construction project, there will be challenges to overcome.
 We moved out of the apartment during the renovation, but I went to the job site every other day to make sure we were moving forward.
 During one visit, I noticed that the contracting team had framed one of the walls in the wrong location.
 Instead of losing time having the contractor demolish the framing and restart, however, I decided to redesign that portion of the space.
 I did it overnight.
 In the end, we were able to salvage the work and it turned out nicely.
 It felt serendipitous.

-Paying attention to and working within the process always helps, and given my work, I am familiar with the arc a job follows.
+Paying attention to and working with the GC within the process always helps, and given my work, I am familiar with the arc a job follows.
 Our favorite part of the renovation was the end.

 Thanks for sharing your Brooklyn loft remodel with us, Sue and Alex!